Deer Stand Placement Strategy and Setup Tips Complete With Diagrams

-Deer stand placement strategy will play a major role in your deer hunting success or failure.
+Stand placement will play a major role in your deer hunting success or failure.
 In today's post, you are going to learn how to develop a strategy for finding the most productive locations for setting up a tree stand.

-Below you will find our best tree stand set up tips complete with deer stand placement diagrams that will pay dividends this deer season.
+Below you will find our best tree stand set up tips complete with diagrams that will pay dividends this deer season.

-Many hunters use what I call the "roll the dice" theory when it comes to tree stand placement.
-They find a good deer trail, look around for a good tree to climb and set up a tree stand and wait.
+Many hunters use what I call the "roll the dice" theory when it comes to picking a spot for their tree stand.
+They find a good deer trail, look around for a good tree to climb and set up a and wait.

-While this may work once in a while, a rock solid deer stand placement strategy will increase your chances of success dramatically when hunting whitetails.
+While this may work once in a while, a rock solid tree stand placement strategy will increase your chances of success dramatically when hunting whitetails.

 There are many things that you should consider before ever setting up a tree stand.